 If you’re an athlete dealing with AFib, you may find symptom relief by exercising.
 In a case study from 2002, a 45-year-old athlete with paroxysmal AFib was successful at halting AFib episodes by working out on an elliptical machine or a cross-country skiing machine.

-While certain exercises may help stop an AFib episode, you shouldn’t try this approach without first consulting your doctor.
+While certain exercises may help stop an AFib episode, you shouldn’t try this approach without first consulting your doctor, as exercise can also sometimes trigger AFib episodes.

 The best way to stop an AFib episode is to prevent one from happening in the first place.
 You can reduce your odds of having an AFib episode in two ways: maintaining good heart health and avoiding AFib triggers.

 If you already have AFib, you might have discovered that certain behaviors can trigger an episode.
-Binge drinking alcohol is one.
+Binge-drinking alcohol is one.
 Even a highly caffeinated energy drink can be a problem.
-Other common triggers include stress and poor sleep.
+Other common triggers include stress and poor sleep or obstructive sleep apnea.

 Pay attention to your triggers and talk with your doctor about lifestyle changes you should make to help keep AFib episodes at bay.